MUSA-620-Spring-2018/MUSA-620-Week-9/README.md

 - all R scripts used in scraping, analyzing, and visualizing the data and anything else I would need to replicate your analysis (without having to collect the tweets myself).
 - a written explanation of: the steps you took to create it, any challenges you encountered along the way, and reasons for your design choices

+### Notes

+- Consider whether you want to include retweets and/or replies in you analysis.
+Unless you have a reason for including retweets, the default should be to filter them out since they will, in effect, create duplicates in your data.
+- You should examine your data manually to make sure the sample you are using is appropriate - should you be filtering out foreign language tweets, highly active users that are skewing the sample?
+- You do not have to collect all your data in a single streaming session into one large file.
+It may be easier to break the task into chunks and combine the data later in R.